Go to Reviews.org US Edition

 Australians tend to use the terms WiFi, broadband, internet, modem, and router interchangeably.
-While each is technically an apt description for the mysterious box where glorious internet emits from, there are still plenty of differences and caveats between WiFi connection types.
+While each is technically an apt description for the mysterious box where glorious internet emits from, there are still plenty of differences and caveats among WiFi connection types.

 In this guide, we’re rounding up the cheapest WiFi plans available, covering everything from the NBN to the increasingly popular home wireless broadband.